kaleo996/kaleo996.github.io/docs/ling/syntax/move.md

 <center>![Wh-Move](wh-move.jpg)</center>

-A wh-phrase is moved to a [Spec, C'] to make the sentence interpreted as a special question（特殊疑问句）.
-The landing site of wh-phrase is the specifier of CP.
+A wh-phrase is moved to a specifier in [Spec, C'] to make the sentence interpreted as a special question (特殊疑问句).
 This is probably the most interesting and important movement.

 Wh-move can apply to NP, PP, AP and CP, whereas TP and VP do not undergo wh-movement: